“Saints Peter and Paul,” by El Greco…

 * * * *

-The lower image is courtesy of www.canvasreplicas.com/Rembrandt.htm.
+A lower image was courtesy of www.canvasreplicas.com/Rembrandt.htm.
 See also Two Scholars Disputing by REMBRANDT Harmenszoon van Rijn.